NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 #### Config local Grafana to monitor the live metrics
 The main flows are:
 1. Create a Prometheus datasource in Grafana,
-   the default URL of Prometheus datasource is: http://localhost:39090.
+   the URL of Prometheus datasource is: http://localhost:39090, note: the SSH tunnel port.
    Refer to the [tutorial](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/#add-a-data-source) for help on importing a dashboard.
    ![img](../img/Databricks/prometheus-datasource.png)
 2. [Download](https://grafana.com/grafana/dashboards/13467) the Grafana template JSON file for Alluxio.